Treating Gum Recession

 Deciding Which Treatment is Best for You

 If you are experiencing gum recession, you need to know the treatment options that are available to you.
-Not every type of treatment is going to be the optimal option for every level of gum recession, so it is important to talk to your dentist to find out which option is best for you.
+Not every type of treatment is going to be the optimal option for every level of gum recession.
+Therefore, it is important to talk to your dentist to find out which option is best for you.
 Even though one treatment sounds like it will work for you, there may be something available that is less in less invasive with a higher success rate.
-For more information about the treatments that are offered at our office in Beverly Hills or to schedule a consultation with Dr. Bruce Vafa call (310) 201-9001.
-You can also easily schedule a consultation on our website.
+Call today to learn more about the treatments that Dr. Vafa offers at his Beverly Hills dental practice.
+You may call (310) 201-9001 for a free consultation.
+In addition, you can also easily schedule a consultation on our website.